What to know before you visit

 Workers in 1939 and Parks Canada staff in 2018 are dressing squared timbers with adzes to produce the desired authentic hand-hewn finish.

-Visitors are invited to observe the restoration of Port-Royal National Historic Site over the next two years.
+Visitors are invited to observe the restoration of Port-Royal National Historic Site until the work is complete in August.

 New homes for bats